Marielvacacruz/meetup-portfolio-project/README.md

 * Require Authorization: Current User must be the organizer of the group or a member of the group with a status of "co-host"
 * Request
-  * Method: PUT/PATCH
+  * Method: PUT
-  * URL: /events/:id
+  * URL: /events/:eventId
   * Headers:
     * Content-Type: application/json
   * Body: